-- 1. Do the Following - a.
+1. Do the Following

+a.
 Before completing requirements 2 through 9, have your health-care practitioner give you a physical examination, using the Scout medical examination form.
-Explain the following: - (1) Why physical exams are important - (2) Why preventive habits (such as exercising regularly) are important in maintaining good health, and how the use of tobacco products, alcohol, and other harmful substances can negatively affect your personal fitness - (3) Diseases that can be prevented and how - (4) The seven warning signs of cancer - (5) The youth risk factors that affect cardiovascular health in adulthood - b.
+Explain the following:

+(1) Why physical exams are important

+(2) Why preventive habits (such as exercising regularly) are important in maintaining good health, and how the use of tobacco products, alcohol, and other harmful substances can negatively affect your personal fitness b.
 Have a dental examination.
-Get a statement that teeth have been checked and cared for. - 6.
-Before doing requirements 7 and 8, complete the aerobic fitness, flexibility, and muscular strength tests along with the body composition evaluation as described in the Personal Fitness merit badge pamphlet.
+Get a statement that teeth have been checked and cared for.
+6. Before doing requirements 7 and 8, complete the aerobic fitness, flexibility, and muscular strength tests along with the body composition evaluation as described in the Personal Fitness merit badge pamphlet.
 Record your results and identify those areas where you feel you need to improve.
+7. Outline a comprehensive 12-week physical fitness program using the results of your fitness tests.
+Be sure your program incorporates the endurance, intensity, and warm-up guidelines discussed in the Personal Fitness merit badge pamphlet.
+Before beginning your exercises, have the program approved by your counselor and parents.